nikhilajjarapu-zz/random-debate-case-retriever/README.md

 # random-case-generator
-Retrieves, downloads and opens a random case from circuitdebater.wikispaces.com
+Retrieves, downloads and opens a random case from circuitdebater.wikispaces.com.
+Requires BeautifulSoup4.